plotly/plotly.py/doc/python/troubleshooting.md

 $ pip remove plotly
 ```

+### Dash Problems

+If you are encountering problems using `plotly` with [Dash](https://dash.plotly.com/) please first ensure that you have upgraded `dash` to the latest version, which will automatically upgrade `dash-core-components` to the latest version, ensuring that Dash is using an up-to-date version of the Plotly.js rendering engine for `plotly`.
+If this does not resolve your issue, please visit our [Dash Community Forum](https://community.plotly.com/) and we will be glad to help you out.

 ### Jupyter Notebook Classic Problems

 The classic Jupyter Notebook (i.e. launched with `jupyter notebook`) sometimes suffers from a problem whereby if you close the window and reopen it, your plots render as blank spaces.